camunda/camunda-bpm-examples/cockpit/cockpit-fullstack-count-processes/README.md

 }
 ```

 Note that a sub resource gets initialized by the plug-in when requests to `{engineName}/process-instance` are being made.
-That ensures that a Cockpit service is multi-tenancy ready out of the box (i.e. capable to work with all process engines provided by the Camunda BPM platform).
+That ensures that a Cockpit service is multi-tenancy ready out of the box (i.e. capable to work with all process engines provided by the Camunda Platform).

 A sub-resource may extend `org.camunda.bpm.cockpit.plugin.resource.AbstractPluginResource` to get initialized with the correct process engine mappings.
 The resource shown below exposes our custom SQL query to the client when accessing the resource via `GET`.